 WHY DO SOME PEOPLE FIND DECLUTTERING REALLY HARD?

-Others find the thought and process of getting rid of our much-loved possessions too traumatic to even contemplate.
+Some people find the thought and process of getting rid of much-loved possessions too traumatic to even contemplate.

 They may place huge sentimental value on material things including gifts, keepsakes and souvenirs.
 If you struggle in this area, check out my post on how to declutter sentimental items.